 Study Spectrum manipulates background to show images and animation of concepts the tutors are teaching in the video tutorial.
 Check this.

-3. Video Tutorials: Learn at your pace
+Learn at your pace with video tutorials

 In schools, you cannot ask a teacher to stop teaching for the next 5 minutes as you need to absorb the concept and mull over it.
-In video tutorials, you can pause it whenever you feel like and there you are, all set to understand the concept before resuming learning.
+In video tutorials, you can pause them whenever you feel like and there you are, all set to understand the concept before resuming learning.
 Students who are slow learners always shy away from asking the teacher to repeat the concept again.
 They simply stay quiet as the class moves on.
 This impacts the learning as the earlier concepts wait for clarification and the list keeps building on.

 Traditionally books are filled with lots of information and very fewer pictures.
 Because of this, the concepts remain mostly theoretical and students might not be able to get visual imagery of the concept.
 This gets addressed in video tutorials beautifully as the concepts are explained in video formats.
 It enables a student to get a whole around perspective on the topic and visualize it.